8e7an/dotvim/NOTES.md

 `o` Move to other end of marked area.

-`O` Move to other corner of block.
+`O` Move to other side of the line of the marked area.

 `w` Select next word.